-5. Install latest version of MySQL (currently 5.7) using the following command.
+5. Install the latest version of MySQL (currently 8.0) using the following command.

 The above command installs all the needed packages for MySQL server mysql-community-server, mysql-community-client, mysql-community-common and mysql-community-libs.

-6. You can also install different MySQL version using different sub-repositories of MySQL Community Server.
-The sub-repository for the recent MySQL series (currently MySQL 5.7) is activated by default, and the sub-repositories for all other versions (for example, the MySQL 5.6 or 5.5 series) are deactivated by default.
+6. You can also install different MySQL versions using different sub-repositories of MySQL Community Server.
+The sub-repository for the recent MySQL series (currently MySQL 8.0) is activated by default, and the sub-repositories for all other versions (for example, the MySQL 5.x series) are deactivated by default.

-To install specific version from specific sub-repository, you can use
+To install a specific version from a specific sub-repository, you can use